did you know?

 - ~ Supermarkets: There is a small Co-op in the village which has all the basics.
 Asda, Tesco and Morrison all deliver to Braemar.
 The Co-op in Ballater is much larger and has a good selection of produce.

 - ~ Menzies Butcher in the village is great and provides plenty of inspiration for your supper, with helpful advise from the staff and prepare meats ready for the oven.
 Their game is outstanding and all sourced from three local Estates.
+Supplies all the local restaurants in Deeside.

 - ~ The Dee Larder in Ballater also stocks their bread if you miss out or forget to order.
 Try their Butteries a Aberdeenshire breakfast roll, they are the very best!
 Serve them warm with a topping of your choosing or just as they come.
+The Dee Larder has a great selection of deli products, fresh vegetables, cheese and cold meats and supplies the Queen and Prince Charles.

 - ~ The Deeside Deli have a superb selection of cheese, charcuterie with fresh vegetables and preserves.
 They also have home made prepared evening meals for an easy supper.